Manidills/Certificate_Verification/README.md

     Retrieve via gateway url -
     https://gateway.ipfs.io/ipfs/(your ipfs hash)

+    NFTPORT -

+    Mint NFT, Store it to IPFS

+    NFTSTORAGE:

+    NFT and NFT Metadata stored on NFTSTORAGE

 2. OPENCV & PIL
 3. SQLITE DATABASE ( To save each ipfs_hash, tx_hash and name of the file )